18 Must-Have Negotiation Skills For Procurement Professionals

 The government of Catalonia focuses on low-carbon vehicles that align with wider environmental priorities within the region.
 Air pollution is a specific concern within the wider urban area of Barcelona where nitrogen oxide exceeds the annual limit.

-An Air Quality Plan of the Metropolitan Area of Barcelona has brought 40 municipalities together in order to solve the air pollution problem.
-Catalonia’s Government approach to combat air pollution is to provide guidelines on the GPP vehicles, government agreements regarding GPP, eco-labeling to identify low-carbon vehicles, and the LIVE platform which is a public-private platform promoting sustainable mobility.
+An Air Quality Plan of the Metropolitan Area of Barcelona has brought 40 municipalities together to solve the air pollution problem.
+Catalonia’s Government approach to combat air pollution is to provide guidelines on the GPP vehicles, government agreements regarding GPP, eco-labeling to identify low-carbon vehicles and the LIVE platform which is a public-private platform promoting sustainable mobility.

 Final Deal:

 Additionally, the Catalonia government supports the Catalan Ecolabelling.
-It is a regional voluntary ecolabel awarded to products and services that fulfills specific environmental quality requirements beyond what is compulsory under the current regulations.
+It is a regional voluntary ecolabel awarded to products and services that fulfill specific environmental quality requirements beyond what is compulsory under the current regulations.

 The result of vehicle-related tenders in the Catalonia region has produced positive impacts on the environment.
 It is estimated that through its procurement strategy, it has produced energy savings of 2,120 Tons of Oil Equivalent (TOE) and a reduction of 7,166.7 tons of carbon emissions compared to benchmark levels.